forsbergapp/app_portfolio/README.md

 All apps use pure Javascript (ES6+), Typescript, Vue, React, HTML and CSS without any build steps All apps use Vue SFC pattern and realtime switchable framework between Vue, React and Javascipt.
+All apps use pure div elements in HTML without any semantic HTML and without any specific user agent CSS.
 All apps use mostly logographic UI compared to traditional phonemic UI All apps use common user access and any user data is saved in each app for the user.